hpc4cmb/toast-workshop-ucsd-2019/README.md

 ## Registration

-Please fill in the [registration form](https://forms.gle/fM29yRg1JYgsyFyg9), there is no registration fee.
+Please fill in the [registration form](https://forms.gle/fM29yRg1JYgsyFyg9) by September 30th; there is no registration fee.

 ## Preliminary agenda